Pension Bible

 Most UK pension providers don't charge on contributions — only on pot value.
 NEST is the major exception.
 NEST charges 0.3% AMC plus 1.8% on every contribution as it goes in.
 So if you contribute £100 to NEST, only £98.20 actually enters your pot — the other £1.80 is gone before it ever gets the chance to compound.

-The NEST contribution charge was introduced in 2012 to repay the £620 million government setup loan that funded NEST's launch.
-NEST has stated it intends to remove the charge once the loan is repaid, but as of 2025/26 it's still in place.
+The NEST contribution charge was introduced at NEST's 2012 launch to repay a government setup loan from the DWP.
+The loan has grown over time and now stands at roughly £1.2 billion; NEST began repayment in 2024/25 and forecasts full repayment by 2038.
+NEST has stated it intends to remove the contribution charge once the loan is repaid, but as of 2026/27 it's still in place.
 We have a dedicated NEST fee calculator that isolates exactly what this contribution charge costs over the lifetime of your pension.

 4. Dealing fees and exit charges